rherrmann/osgi-testsuite/README.md

 > `http://rherrmann.github.com/osgi-testsuite/repository`

 contains a feature with a single bundle.
-Add this to your target platform in order to use the OSGi Test Suite.
+Add this to your target platform.

+In order to use the BundleTestSuite, Require-Bundle or Package-Import the bundle/package com.codeaffine.osgi.testsuite.

 ## Lincense
 The code is published under the terms of the [Eclipse Public License, version 1.0](http://www.eclipse.org/legal/epl-v10.html).